failex234/ABAP-Transpiler/README.md

 # ABAP-Transpiler
 A very simple WIP JavaScript to ABAP Transpiler written in Python.
+This is just a transpiler not a syntactic or lexical error checker.

 Yes, a very strange idea but why not?